p1an-lin-jung/WavThruVec_pytorch/readme.md

 [aishell3](https://www.aishelltech.com/aishell_3)

 The prepare_data.py:
-* 1.read the wav files and wav2vec2 pretrained model, resample the wavs as 16000hz, and convert to .npy files, which contrain the corresponding wav2vec 2.0 feature.
+* 1.read the wav files and wav2vec2 pretrained model, resample the wavs to 16khz, and convert to .npy files, which contrain the corresponding wav2vec 2.0 feature.
 * 2.read the aishell3 transcription(content.txt), and filter the Chinese phoneme and blank.
 Take the transcription and file path to build the train list(./data/enc_train.txt).
-* 3.build the vocab, which will be used to convert the characters to torch Variable .
+* 3.build the vocab, which will be used to convert the characters to torch Variable.

+As an example, prepare_data.py only take a few speakers and a few wav files.

+## training
+WavThruVec contrains 2 components: Text2Vec(encoder) and Vec2Wav(decoder), and they train independently

+Thus, I placed them in two separate dirs and used different training configurations for each.

 ## Todo

-* text2vec - validation
-* Vec2Wav - (decoder)
+* Vec2Wav  (Major task)
 * experiment & Performace
+* More details for implementation

 ## Reference